Updated on: May 1, 2022

 SUPERAntiSpyware is designed to complement your existing antivirus setup.
 It’s a great choice if you’ve already found a good antivirus but want to add extra spyware protection as well.

-SUPERAntiSpyware provides both a free and paid version.
+SUPERAntiSpyware offers both a free and a paid version.
 The free version only performs on-demand scanning.
-The paid version, SUPERAntiSpyware Pro, continuously monitors your device for spyware infections, and it also includes automatic updates.
+The paid version, SUPERAntiSpyware Pro X, costs $39.95 / year and continuously monitors your device for spyware infections with its AI-Powered engine.
+It also includes multiple scan options, real-time threat blocking, automatic updates, and email notifications.
+The Pro X plan is available on a free 14 day trial, and also comes with a 30-day money-back guarantee.

 SUPERAntiSpyware is an excellent anti-spyware tool, offering good protection against spyware, adware, and ransomware.
 You can’t expect it to do everything your antivirus software can do — but if you’re looking for an anti-spyware program to complement your existing antivirus software, SUPERAntiSpyware is a pretty good option.

 SpywareBlaster offers both free and paid versions.
-The paid version, SpywareBlaster Autoupdate, provides automatic updating, multi-user coverage, and technical support.
+SpywareBlaster Free simply protects against spyware and other PUPs (potentially unwanted programs) via its browser extensions.
+The paid version, SpywareBlaster Autoupdate, which starts at $14.95 / year, additionally provides automatic database updates, easy multi-user coverage, and technical support.

-SpywareBlaster blocks spyware that hijacks your computer via ActiveX website content.
+SpywareBlaster blocks spyware that aims to hijack your computer via ActiveX website content.
 However, it’s not a replacement for antivirus software — or even for other dedicated anti-spyware applications.
 You’ll need an additional antivirus software like Norton to protect you from other types of malware.

 However, Spybot does contain some advanced features to protect your device from spyware and adware, including: